 "Good morning, class," Miss Marks said.
 "Today is Story Day.
 Sam is going to tell us a story this morning."

 Sam stood up.
 He walked to the teacher's desk.
 He looked very proud.
-"My father is in the Army," he said.
-"He is fighting in a war.
-He is far, far away.
+"My father is in the army," he said.
+"He is far, far away.
 Last week I got a letter from him.
 I would like to read part of it to you."

 Sam opened the box.
 He took two sheets of paper out of the box.
 He unfolded them carefully.
 He began to read: